Bamboo overrunning your garden? 5 ways to remove it and stop it damaging your home

 Due to its fast-growing nature and great ornamental value, bamboo is popular as a natural screening plant for gardens.

-Anyone contemplating growing bamboo should be well informed about all the care and maintenance that is needed to control this plant.
+Anyone contemplating growing bamboo should be well informed about all the care and maintenance that is needed to control it.
+Below, you'll find a five-step guide on how to remove, manage and kill this pesky plant.

 1. Know what type of bamboo you are dealing with

-The first step is to find out what type of bamboo you are growing.
-There are certain bamboos which can become more invasive than others and are plants that can damage your home.
-Invasive varieties should not be planted under any circumstances whereas other types can be grown with precautionary measures in place.
+The first step is to identify the type of bamboo you are growing.
+Some bamboo species are more invasive than others and can potentially damage your home.
+Invasive varieties should not be planted under any circumstances, whereas other types can be grown with precautionary measures in place.

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to a Homebuilding & Renovating Show near you.